Preach the Gospel (preaching resource for 10/23/22)

-The essence of Paul's charge to Timonthy is summed up in three words: Preach the word.
+The nature of Paul's charge to Timothy is summed up in the first three words of verse 2: Preach the word.
 But what is this word?
 Paul did not have to specify, because he knew that Timothy knew well that the word to which he refers is the body of teaching Timothy has heard from Paul and which Paul now commits to Timonthy to pass along to others.
 Elsewhere in this chapter the word is called 'the sound teaching' (3), 'the truth' (4), and 'the faith' (7).
 The word consists of the Old Testament Scriptures, which Timothy has known from childhood and has heard proclaimed by Paul.

 The word is the sacred deposit of truth committed to the church, and Timothy's responsibility is not only to hear it, believe it, obey it, and guard it from falsification—he is also to preach it to others.
 He is to lift up his voice without fear, and boldly make this word known to others.

-The word is to be conveyed in ways that address people’s real lives in order to ‘correct, rebuke and encourage'.
+The word should be conveyed in ways that address peoples' real lives in order to ‘correct, rebuke and encourage'.
 God’s word is useful in all three ways in all sorts of circumstances.
-The preacher must remember this and be relevant and skilful in its interpretation, illustration and application.
+Preachers must remember this and be relevant and skilful in its interpretation, illustration and application.

-Although we are to preach with urgency (longing for people to respond to the word), we are to exercise ‘great patience’ in waiting for that response.
-We never resort to pressure techniques.
-Our responsibility is to be faithful in preaching the word—the results of the proclamation are the responsibility of the Holy Spirit, and we can afford to wait patiently for him to work.
-We are to be patient in our whole manner as well, for 'the Lord's servant must ...be...kind to everyone, those who oppose him he must gently instruct' (2 Tim.
+Although the word is to be preached with urgency (longing for people to respond to the word), preachers must exercise ‘great patience’ in waiting for that response.
+Preachers must not use pressure techniques.
+Their responsibility is to be faithful in preaching the word—the results of that proclamation being the responsibility of the Holy Spirit.
+Preachers can afford to wait patiently for the Spirit to work.
+Indeed, they should be patient in their whole manner as well, for 'the Lord's servant must ...be...kind to everyone, those who oppose him he must gently instruct' (2 Tim.
 2:24, 25).

-We are not only to preach the word but to teach it, or rather to preach it 'with careful instruction'—apparently a reference to doctrinal teaching.
-This is precisely what Paul had done in Ephesus, as Timothy well knew.
-For some three years he had continued to teach 'the whole counsel of God,' both 'in public and from house to house’ (Acts 20:20, 27).
+Preachers are to teach the word 'with careful instruction'—apparently a reference to doctrinal teaching.
+This is precisely what Paul had done in Ephesus, as Timothy knew well.
+For some three years Paul had continued to teach 'the whole counsel of God,' both 'in public and from house to house’ (Acts 20:20, 27).
 Now Timothy must do the same and appoint others who would do likewise.

 The basis for the charge (4:1, 3-8)

-Understanding Timothy’s battle with timidity, Paul adds three incentives to his charge to proclaim the gospel: Christ’s coming, the culture’s condition, and Paul’s departure.
+Understanding that Timothy often struggled with timidity, Paul adds three incentives to his charge to proclaim the gospel: Christ’s coming, the culture’s condition, and Paul’s departure.

 1. Christ’s coming (1)